Best Aluminum Arrows For Hunting Or Target Shooting - My Archery Corner

 It’s a fact, that the diameter is not the only factor influencing the penetration.

-A heavy arrow has a high potential on a shorter distance because it will still be fast enough to cut deep into the skin and flesh.
+A heavy arrow has a high potential at a shorter distance because it will still be fast enough to cut deep into the skin and flesh.

 The higher the distance the higher the decrease of speed.